simonteozw/tp/docs/UserGuide.md

 Examples: `C delete 1`

-Remark: The `INDEX` provided must be positive and  within the range of contacts in the current window.
+:information_source: Here, the `INDEX` refers to the index of the contact you want to delete.
+The `INDEX` provided must be one of the contact indexes shown in the current window.
 ## Getting help <a name="help"></a>

 For: Getting help from the program.